Logan Couture: Professional

 During the 2015–16 season, Couture suffered a broken fibula in a practice, and in the second game after he returned to play from that injury he suffered an arterial bleed which required remedial surgery.
 These injuries caused him to miss 30 games.
 However, he bolstered the San Jose Sharks line-up upon his return and helped lead the team all the way to the Stanley Cup finals, where they lost in six games to the Pittsburgh Penguins.
 Couture led all players in playoff assists (20) and scoring (30).

 In August 2016, Couture was named to the Team Canada team for the 2016 World Cup of Hockey, replacing the Dallas Stars' Jamie Benn.

 On July 1, 2018, he signed an eight-year, $64 million contract extension with the Sharks.

 During the 2018–19 season, Couture amassed a personal-best 70-point season.
 The Sharks advanced as far as the 3rd round in the 2018–19 playoffs, losing to the eventual Stanley-Cup champion St. Louis Blues in 6 games.
 Despite not playing in the championship final round, Couture still led all playoff players in goals with 14 and finished third overall in playoff scoring with 20 points.

 Prior to the 2019–20 season, Couture was named the Sharks captain.
 It was his first captaincy since his junior career with the Ottawa 67's in 2008–09.
 He fractured his left ankle on January 9, 2020.

 On October 27, 2022, he scored his 300th NHL goal, in a 4–3 overtime win against the Toronto Maple Leafs.

-During the 2023–24 season, Couture began dealing with osteitis pubis, limiting him to six appearances in the season and causing him to miss the majority of the campaign.
+During the 2023–24 season, Couture began dealing with osteitis pubis, causing him to miss all but six games of the campaign.

+In September 2024, the Sharks confirmed that Couture would remain captain for the 2024–25 season, despite being on long-term injured reserve.

-On April 15, 2025, Couture announced his retirement from the NHL, citing his ongoing struggles with osteitis pubis.
-He had not appeared in an NHL game since January 31, 2024, due to this injury.
-Couture recalled that even then he had been in considerable pain, and had been unable to put together enough good days to suit back up.
-Although he has retired, he will remain officially listed as an active player to finish out his contract, which is set to expire at the conclusion of the 2026–27 season.
+On April 15, 2025, Couture announced his retirement from the NHL, citing his ongoing struggles with osteitis pubis, a groin and pelvic condition.
+He had not played in an NHL game since January 31, 2024.
+Couture later said that he had been in considerable pain even during those final games, and that the condition had since left him unable to skate or put together enough good days to return.
+Although he announced his retirement, he did not formally file retirement papers, and remains on the Sharks' roster as a player on injured reserve until his contract expires at the end of the 2026–27 season.

+Couture has not been a part of the team's leadership group since his retirement, despite remaining on the roster.
+The Sharks elected not to name a replacement captain for the 2025–26 season, instead using a rotation of alternate captains from among their active players for home and away games.
+In September 2026, the Sharks named Macklin Celebrini the team's captain ahead of the 2026–27 season, succeeding Couture in the position.